 Surgeries can save lives.
-Successful surgeries can produce amazing benefits for patients, curing them of severe illnesses or improving their physical appearance.
-Unfortunately, however, some surgeries go wrong and result in serious harm to a patient.
-One of the most common surgical errors is a surgical instrument or object left inside the patient’s body.
-Objects can be left inside the patients during other procedures, too, such as the delivery of a baby.
+Successful surgeries can produce amazing benefits for patients, curing them of severe illnesses or improving their physical appearances.
+Unfortunately, however, some surgeries go wrong and result in serious harm to patients.
+One of the most common surgical errors occurs when a surgical instrument or object is left inside the patient’s body.
+Objects can be left inside patients during other procedures, too, such as during the deliveries of babies.
 These objects are often called “retained foreign objects.”
 Negligently leaving surgical objects in a patient’s body after surgery is a form of medical malpractice.

 Retained Foreign Objects After Surgery

 Almost any object can be left inside a patient during a surgery or other medical procedure.
-Surgical sponges are the most common retained objects, but the following objects are also commonly left inside a patient:
+Surgical sponges are the most common retained objects, but the following objects are also often left inside patients:

 There are a few reasons that retained foreign objects remain a troublesome health care problem.
 First, there are no uniform national standards for preventing retained foreign objects.
-Hospitals and other surgical centers establish their own procedures for accounting for all of the objects used during surgery.
+Hospitals and other surgical centers establish their own procedures to account for all of the objects used during surgery.

 Second, health care professionals sometimes do not follow those procedures properly or completely.
 The deviations from the procedures are largely unintentional.
 However, some situations can make it difficult for the health care providers to follow proper procedures, including:

 - Emergency surgeries, with their time pressures and stress

 - Surgeries that require procedures that were unanticipated at the start of the surgery

 - Surgeries that require large numbers of instruments, tools and sponges, making proper counting and recording more difficult